 In the words of C.S.
 Lewis, one of the most famous Anglicans of the twentieth century, Anglicanism is simply mere Christianity.
 It is a way of Christian discipleship that is biblical, liturgical, catholic, evangelical, and global.
 Along with Lewis, some notable Anglicans include theologians N.T.
 Wright and J.I.
 Packer, social reformers William Wilberforce and Desmond Tutu, novelists Jane Austen and Madeleine L’Engle, poets John Donne and T.S.
 Eliot, and multiple U.S. Presidents, such as George Washington, Franklin Delano Roosevelt, and George H.W.
 Bush.

 Christ Church Plano was founded in 1985 by the Rev. Canon David Roseberry and grew to become one of the largest Anglican churches in North America and the world.
-In 2006, in the face of growing apostasy within the Episcopal Church, Anglican Archbishops within the Global South, representing the overwhelming majority of the Worldwide Anglican Communion, called for the formation of a biblically faithful Anglican Church in North America (ACNA).
+In 2008, in the face of growing apostasy within the Episcopal Church, Anglican Archbishops within the Global South, representing the overwhelming majority of the Worldwide Anglican Communion, called for the formation of a biblically faithful Anglican Church in North America (ACNA).
 Christ Church Plano was a founding member of this new Anglican Province and continues to play a vital leadership role in this missional movement.
 In 2016, the Rev. Canon Paul Donison was elected as the second Rector.
-In 2019, Christ Church Plano was designated as a cathedral, and Fr.
-Donison was installed as Dean.
+In 2021, Christ Church Plano was designated as the Provincial Cathedral of the Anglican Church in North America, under the direct episcopal oversight of Archbishop Foley Beach, and Fr.
+Donison was appointed Dean of the Provincial Cathedral.

 Hallmarks of the Anglican Tradition